 The first step towards a secure software supply chain is to become aware of the (transitive) dependencies in your own software.
 Often, many third-party libraries are used, which in turn have further dependencies.
-If a security gap occurs here, the own product is also affected.
+If a security gap occurs here, yourown product may also be affected.

 To enable an automated check, we recommend the use of Software Bills of Materials (SBOMs) and/or a Software Composition Analysis (SCA) tool.
 These make it possible to scan project dependencies on a regular basis and to immediately detect security vulnerabilities caused by external dependencies.